Townsville City, QLD

 Where is Townsville City?

-Townsville City is a suburb of Queensland, Australia.
+Townsville City is a suburb of Queensland, Australia, in the Townsville local government area.

 What is the population of Townsville City?